‘Everyone is self-censoring’: Vrinda Grover

 Can you tell us about the petition that you are representing and what your plea is?

-Many have expressed mellow criticism of the SC’s interim order on sedition.
+Many have expressed mellow criticism of the Supreme Court’s interim order on sedition.
 What is your view?

 Civil liberty concerns go beyond sedition.
 Laws such as the UAPA, the NSA as well as provisions in the IPC are often used to target critics.
 Your comments.